ipleiria-robotics/indoor_positioning_uwb/README.md

 <img title="" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/movimento1.jpg" alt="">

+#### Devices firmware usage

 For all tests, we used the UWB configuration of 128 preamble, with 6.81Mbps, channel 5 and prf of 64MHz.

-On the next folders more information can be found.
+We used the same tag for all the elaborated tests and the anchors were on the same position on every tests.
+On the Firmware folder are described more information about the usage of the firmware used on the anchors an tag and to use them.

+#### Python Scripts usage

+The usage of the Python scripts were basically to read and store the data from the tag and then too run a post-processing data to compute the localization and errors analysis.
+On the Software folder more information can be found.